Teddy Bridgewater Player Prop Bets for NFL Week 18 | Denver vs. Kansas City 1/8/2022

 Season Stats

-- He's added 106 rushing yards on 30 carries and two rushing touchdowns, averaging 6.6 yards per game.
+- He also has 106 rushing yards on 30 carries (with two touchdowns), averaging 6.6 yards per game.

 - Click over to SISportsbook and find the latest player props and odds for Bridgewater's matchup with the Chiefs.